devonfaria/weather-application/README.md

 WHEN I click on a city in the search history

 THEN I am again presented with current and future conditions for that city

+NOTES:
+I need:
+- API to pull city lat and long and feed it global variable for getAPI function to pull and generate a template literal API Request
+- Make generated buttons trigger the searchCity function
+- return city api details to global variable from getAPI function for displayWeather function to pull
+- discover the source of the daily forecast information for forecast generating